Dan Marino: Mid-career

-In 1988, Marino threw for 4,434 yards and 28 touchdowns and was named NEA 2nd Team All-Pro despite the Dolphins finishing at 6-10.
-As a result of his 4,434 yards passing, Marino became the first QB in NFL history to throw for 4,000 or more yards in four different seasons.
-Marino had been tied with Dan Fouts for the most 4,000 yard passing seasons with three.
+In 1988, Marino threw for 4,434 yards and 28 touchdowns and was named NEA 2nd Team All-Pro despite the Dolphins finishing at 6–10.
+As a result of his 4,434 yards passing, Marino became the first quarterback in NFL history to throw for 4,000 or more yards in four different seasons.
+Marino had been tied with Dan Fouts for the most 4,000-yard passing seasons with three.
+Marino led the entire NFL in completions and passing yards and led the AFC in touchdown passes for a fifth consecutive year.
+No one else in history has led the AFC in touchdown passes for even three consecutive seasons, and only two (Peyton Manning and Patrick Mahomes) have done it back-to-back.